-One of the wealthiest and largest countries in the European Union (EU), the abundance of jobs and the thriving economy are what makes working in Germany so appealing
+One of the largest countries in the European Union (EU), no doubt the abundance of jobs and thriving economy are what makes working in Germany so appealing

-Germany has the largest economy in Europe and the fifth largest in the world.
-The job market in Germany is generally strong and employment is high for skilled workers coming into the country, specifically in engineering, manufacturing and the IT sectors.
-Manufacturing is the foundation of the economy of Germany, a highly industrialised and densely populated country.
+This densely populated country houses the largest economy in Europe.
+The German job market is generally strong and employment is high for skilled workers coming into the country, specifically in engineering, manufacturing and the IT sectors.

-While the German-based multinational companies, such as Allianz, BMW, Siemens and Volkswagen, employ thousands of people, it is the small and medium-sized businesses (SMEs) that can be held accountable for the success and size of the German economy.
+While the German-based multinational companies, such as Allianz, BMW, Siemens, Adidas and Volkswagen, employ thousands of people, it is the plethora of small and medium-sized businesses (SMEs) that can be held accountable for the success and size of the German economy.

 Germany is also a popular destination for those who want to teach English as a foreign language.
 However, Germany is one of the few countries that expect English teachers to be able to speak the local language.
 For more information, read i-to-i Teach English in Germany .

 To work as an English language assistant, the British Council - Language Assistants in Germany scheme is available for students who have a minimum of AS level in German or equivalent.

 To find out more information about teaching English in Germany, check out TEFL.com .